Travel During OPT

 Documents Required when re-entering the U.S. during OPT:

-Valid Employment Authorization Card (EAC) - The EAC is marked, “Not valid for re-entry.”
+- Valid Employment Authorization Document (EAD)—The EAD is marked, “Not valid for re-entry.”
 This simply means that the card alone is not sufficient for re-entering the U.S.; it must be accompanied by the other documents included on this list

 Travel and Re-Entry before the OPT start date:

-After completion of your program, if you leave the U.S. and re-enter before your OPT start date (as indicated on your EAC), you may be required to provide all documentation as listed above.
+After completion of your program, if you leave the U.S. and re-enter before your OPT start date (as indicated on your EAD), you may be required to provide all documentation as listed above.

 Travel during the Cap Gap Extension of OPT

-Note: If you re-enter the U.S. in another status (such as B-1 visitor for business), you will no longer be eligible for OPT.
+Note: If you re-enter the U.S. in another status (such as B-1/B-2 tourist), you will no longer be eligible for or able to use OPT.